ImageMagick/MagickCache/README.md

 You'll need a place to store and retrieve your content.
 Let's create a cache on our local filesystem:

 ```
-$ magick-cache -cache-key passkey.txt create /opt/magick-cache
+$ magick-cache -passkey passkey.txt create /opt/magick-cache
 ```

-Where `passkey.txt` contains your passkey.
+Where `passkey.txt` contains your cache key.
 Don't forget your cache key.
-Without it, you will not be able to delete the cache.
+Without it, you will not be able to list content in your cache or delete it.

 Once its created, you will want to populate it with content that includes images, video, audio, or metadata.

 ## Put content in the Magick Cache

-Let's add a movie cast image to the cache to our newly created cache:</p>
+Let's add a movie cast image to our newly created cache:</p>

 ```
 $ magick-cache put /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson 0200508-rebecca-ferguson.jpg